 We must disclose this relationship if it compromises, or threatens to compromise, our ability to act in Bell's best interest.
 Speak to your manager or contact the Business Conduct Help Line for further guidance.
-We should also be aware that bridging our personal and business lives may cause our competitors or suppliers - as
+We should also be aware that bridging our personal and business lives may cause our competitors or suppliers - as well as colleagues within Bell - to believe we are in a conflict of interest.
+To avoid a conflict of interest, or prevent a situation from developing into a conflict of interest, you must inform your manager if, for example:

-- you are considering hiring a near relative, friend or relationship - you transact business on behalf of Bell with a near relative, friend or relationship

-- you have been employed by a competitor within the last two years - a near relative, friend or relationship works for a supplier or competitor or has a financial interest in or is a major shareholder of a supplier or competitor.
+- · you are considering hiring a near relative, friend or relationship - · you transact business on behalf of Bell with a near relative, friend or relationship - · you have been employed by a competitor within the last two years - a near relative, friend or relationship works for a supplier or competitor or has a financial interest in or is a major shareholder of a supplier or competitor.